SammyDartnall10/theexchange/README.md

 - listing : models views and forms etc for creating, editing and viewing listings, both individually and as a group.

 <h4>Design:</h4><p></p>
-- Authentication has been reused from an earlier CI project - logging in and logging out to maintain profile and add/edit listings
-    - Forgot Password feature has also been implemented in the event a user forgets login details

-- E-commerce - a one off Stripe payment has been integrated into the registration form.
+<h4>Authentication:</h4>
+<p>Authentication has been used for two main reasons.
+One - to make sure that only paid users can acccess the database/exchange, and find benefit in it.
+Secondly, so that users can maintain the information that is held on themselves personally, their company, and the listings they create and display on behalf of their company</p>

+<h4>User Interaction:</h4>
+<p>Listings are created using a form - this is (if validated) used to create Listings based on the Listing model in the backend.</p>
-- When a new user registers, an entry in a Company table is generated.
+<p>When a new user registers, an entry in a Company table is generated.
-    Editing company detail has been left until the user has logged in, to reduce the overhead in the sign up form.
+    Editing company detail via a form has been left until the user has logged in, to reduce the overhead in the sign up form.</p>

-- Users can upload info and edit info on thier own business/Company
-- Each User can add thier own listings, also edit listings.
-    Achive option for listings that have been fufilled.

-- If logged in, users can see the contact details for Listings and respond to them
-- If logged in, users can upvote/like a listing to say “I also want this” - gives the listing a higher placed spot

-- Logged in users can leave reviews on other users and give a rating.
-Overall rating for users displayed on each Companies page.
-- Having a high overall rating will rank the users listings higher in the exchange

-- Javascript used in pop-up forms/modals for adding reviews (also maybe adding new listings?)

-- Bootstrap to ensure usability across devices
+<h4>Stripe Payments :</h4>
+<p>One off payments are taken at registration - successful payment will grant the user acccess to the site.
+Stripes test functionality, as detailed below, is used to date - not real live payments.</p>

+- Card : 4242 4242 4242 4242
+- CVC : 123 (or other 3 digit number)
+- Expiry : any date later than the current date.

+<h4>Structure and Navigation:</h4>
+<p>A responsive navigation menu is at the top of each page, and makes use of bootstrap functionality.
+Structured layout uses bootstrap extensively to maintain look and feel - see "Wireframes and Functional flows" under "UX" above </p>

+<h4>Use of JavaScript:</h4>
+<p>Javascript has been used in the form of modals - not requiring the user to leave the page to leave a reveiw.</p>
+<p>Ajax has been used in the exchange page so that the page does not need to be refreshed upon a user upvoting a listing</p>

+<h4>Documentation:</h4>
+<p>This README.md file is the means by which the project is explained - how it works and what its value is.</p>

+<h4>Version Control:</h4>
+<p>GitHub has been used throughout this project to maintain version control as feature are added.
+After adding a new feature, the code is pushed to GitHub.</p>

+<h4>Attribution:</h4>
+<p>Reuse of code is highlighted in comments, There are two large general instances of reuse of code - this is in the accounts app and the stripe payments.
+Code for each of these elements was based on a previous Code Institue module - my forked version of which can be found  [HERE](https://github.com/SammyDartnall10/PuttingItAllTogether-Ecommerce/tree/master/02-FindingAndPurchasingProducts/08-stripe_javascrip)</p>
+<p>The above code is in turn based on Djangos [inbuilt authentication mechanisim](https://docs.djangoproject.com/en/2.2/topics/auth/), and [stripes API](https://stripe.com/docs).</p>

+<h4>Deployment:</h4>
+<p>The app is deployed through Heroku.
+Within Heroku the app is linked to the GitHub branch, in this case the master.
+See the "Deployment" section for more detail on how this was carried out </p>

 <h2>Features Left to Implement (optional)</h2>